Climate Adaptation Funds for Developing Countries

 When did climate change become a global issue?
 It started thirty years ago when Dr. James Hansen, then NASA’s Institute director for Space Studies, testified before a Senate committee on 23 June 1988.

-Their observations show the greenhouse effect is changing our climate.
+Their observations show that the greenhouse effect is changing our climate.
 He attributes this warming to the human exploitation of carbon energy sources (Brulle, 2018).

 The urgency to address climate change has pushed governments, private institutions, and organisations to call for climate change funding.

-More climate funds flowing in.
+More climate funds are flowing in

-An announcement from the UN Climate Change says that several developed country members who have signed up to the Paris Agreement, multilateral development banks, and multilateral climate funds will increase their climate financial support by at least 50%, reaching at least GBP 5.8 billion between 2016 – 2021.
-Half of this funding will go to climate adaptation projects (List of Recent, 2021).
+An announcement from the UN Climate Change says that several developed country members who have signed up to the Paris Agreement, multilateral development banks, and multilateral climate funds will increase their climate financial support by at least 50%, reaching at least GBP 5.8 billion between 2016 and 2021.
+Half this funding will go to climate adaptation projects (List of Recent, 2021).

 Climate Change Adaptation Funds and how to access them.

 Brulle, R. (2018, 19 June).
 30 years ago global warming became front-page news-and both Republicans and Democrats took it seriously.
 The Conversation.
-Retrieved from https://theconversation.com/30-years-ago-global-warming-became-front-page-news-and-both-republicans-and-democrats-took-it-seriously-97658#:~:text=June%2023%2C%201988%20marked%20the,change%20became%20a%20national%20issue.
+Retrieved from https://theconversation.com/30-years-ago-global-warming-became-front-page-news-and-both-republicans-and-democrats-took-it-seriously-97658

-Funding for Climate Change and Environment: A Resource Guide. (n.d.). fund for NGOs.
+Funding for Climate Change and Environment: A Resource Guide. (n.d.).
+Fund for NGOs.
 Retrieved from https://www.fundsforngos.org/free-resources-for-ngos/funding-climate-change-environment-resource-guide/

 A Quick Guide to Climate Change Adaptation Funds.
 (2017, 31 May).
 Climate links.
 Retrieved from https://www.climatelinks.org/resources/quick-guide-climate-change-adaptation-funds